 When looking into the subject, be sure to dig further into the states of your interest before traveling through them so as not to encounter any unexpected costs.

 Not every U.S. state has a toll road.
 If you live in a state with toll roads, you likely won’t feel blindsided by paying some extra money when traveling out-of-state.
 If you reside in a state with no toll roads, it’s essential to know if you’re traveling through or has toll roads.
 This is so you can remember to bring some cash and coins with you or refill your E-ZPass account.

-As of January 2014, the following states have never had any toll roads:
+Along with the District of Columbia, the following states don’t currently have any toll roads:

 - New Mexico